omfj/shihai/README.md

 ### Production environment

-1. Clone the repository
+1. Clone the repository or just copy `docker-compose.prod.yaml`.

+2. Update the `environment` variables in the `docker-compose.prod.yaml` to use the appropriate values.
+I.e update secrets, api urls, etc.

-2. Start Docker containers
+3. Start Docker containers

    ```sh
    docker-compose up -d
    ```

-3. Database migrations will be run automatically when the environment is set to production.
+4. Database migrations will be run automatically when the environment is set to production.

-4. Access the application at [http://localhost:3000](http://localhost:3000)
+5. Access the application at [http://localhost:3000](http://localhost:3000)

+6. Update your `Caddyfile` to use the config as in the file [Caddyfile](./etc/Caddyfile)

 ## Description of the tech stack